By Matt May

-One of Spain's most visited regions, Costa Blanca or the White Coast extends from Denia and Javea in the north to Torrevieja in the south.
-This area is among the most developed coastal regions of Spain, so if you are looking for peace and quiet and secluded beaches, this is not the place for you.
-But if you are looking for fun-filled beaches, for exciting nightlife and for some superb restaurants, then Costa Blanca is one of the ideal places to go to.
+One of Spain's most popular tourist regions, Costa Blanca or the White Coast extends from the mountainous coastline of Denia and Javea in the north to the flatter, salt marshes of Torrevieja in the south.
+Costa Blanca is among the most developed coastal regions of Spain, so if you are looking for peace and quiet and secluded beaches, this is probably not the place for you.
+However, if you are looking for a quintessentially Spanish beach holiday, you won't be disappointed by this region.

-A local market in Spain.
+A local Spanish market.
 Spanish markets usually sell fresh fruit and vegetables, olives, fish, meat, breads, sweets and cakes.
 Some have local crafts such as ceramics.

 Costa Blanca has perfect Mediterranean weather - warm winters, balmy summers and sunshine through most of the year.
-Summer temperatures can rise to the 40s, but the beaches are still crowded with those seeking sun and sand.
-The World Health Organisation has nominated it as one of the healthiest places to live in the world.
+Summer temperatures can rise to the low 40s in July/August, but the temperature on the coast in summer is often moderated by a cooling offshore breeze.
+The World Health Organisation has nominated Costa Blanca as one of the healthiest places to live in the world.
 The peak season is in the Costa Blanca is summer, but if you are looking for lower rates, and lesser crowds, then go there during the winter months.

-Lorca's Semanta Santa, the Easter procession.
-It is one of the most popular fiestas in Spain.
+Attend Lorca's Semanta Santa, the Easter procession - one of the most popular fiestas in Spain.

 Watersports at La Manga - the salinity of the water makes floating easier, and this makes it a very popular sporting centre.

-Winters can have cold and wet days, (winter temperatures are typically 14-18`C max on the coast), but it is usually sunny, so winter is great for walking and sight-seeing.
-The best times are of course, spring and autumn.
-The beaches in Costa Calida don't tend to be as crowded as they are in the rest of coastal Spain.
+Winters can have cold and wet days, (winter temperatures are typically 14-18 degrees maximum on the coast), but it is usually sunny, so winter is great for walking and sight-seeing.
+One of the best times to visit for swimming is autumn when the beaches are mostly empty, and the weather and sea are warm.